-Will Your Client’s New Drop-Dead Time Limit Kill You?
+Dealing with Difficult Clients: Will Their New Drop-Dead Time Demand Kill You?

 You are in charge of a team of six that builds websites for a website provider.
 You try to be Q4 collaborative with your group and maintain solid working relationships.

 When dealing with customers, you must work out timelines and deliverables with clients.
 One day, Mindy, who works for a marketing firm that uses your expertise, calls about the deadline for a website your team is building for her.

 She wants to move up the deadline by three days, but you’re booked solid with work.
 You tell her it’s a real problem, but she brushes that aside.
 “My client wants it sooner.”
 You hadn’t realized what a demanding client Mindy is!